gavdaly/nix-config/README.md

-Here’s the README with the updated TODO section:

----

 # Nix Configurations

 This repository contains Nix configurations for managing development environments on two main systems: Zeus and Hestia.
 These configurations are designed to be reproducible and portable, leveraging Nix Flakes to ensure consistency across setups.